dewe/nginx-server/README.md

 # nginx-server
 Utility for starting and stopping an Nginx server.
+Useful when testing an nginx configuration, having a start and stop for each most tests.

 ## Example